Last updated Sep 30, 2020 by Marcy Patrick.

-CRISPR technology has been widely adopted for genome editing purposes for numerous reasons including that it's cheaper, faster, and easier than prior editing techniques.
-With more and more CRISPR tools being published each month, you may be considering using CRISPR for your next experiment!
+CRISPR technology has been widely adopted for genome editing purposes because it's cheaper, faster, and easier than prior editing techniques.
+More and more CRISPR tools are being published each month, making CRISPR a great choice for your next experiment!

 As with any experiment, there are many factors that need to be considered during the planning process.
 For CRISPR experiments, the following framework can help get you started:

 - Choose an appropriate expression system and delivery method: Do you need stable integration or is transient expression sufficient?
 Which cell types will you be editing?
-Do you want to deliver the components as DNA or would mRNA or protein delivery be more suitable?
+Do you want to deliver the components as DNA, or would mRNA or protein delivery be more suitable?

 One of the first steps is to identify what CRISPR components you will need to deliver.
 Minimally, one or more sgRNAs and Cas9 are required for any application.
 If you want to include a homology directed repair (HDR) template to create knock-ins, point mutations, or to add a tag, you will also need to deliver a donor plasmid or single-stranded DNA oligonucleotide, so you will need to make sure your expression system and delivery methods are compatible with all your components.

-Mammalian CRISPR Expression Systems
+Mammalian CRISPR expression systems

 |Expression System||Components of System||Application|

 |Mammalian expression vector||Promoter driving Cas9 expression can be constitutive or inducible.
 U6 promoter is typically used for gRNA.
-May contain reporter gene (e.g. GFP) to identify and enrich positive cells or selection marker to generate stable cell lines.||Transient or stable expression of Cas9 and/or gRNA in a mammalian cell line that can be transfected at high efficiency.|
+May contain reporter gene (e.g. GFP) to identify and enrich positive cells or a selection marker to generate stable cell lines.||Transient or stable expression of Cas9 and/or gRNA in a mammalian cell line that can be transfected at high efficiency.|

 |Lentiviral transduction||Cas9 and gRNA can be present in a single lentiviral transfer vector or separate transfer vectors.
 May contain reporter gene (e.g. GFP) to identify and enrich positive cells.
+Likely contains a selection marker to generate stable cell lines.
 Packaging and Envelope plasmids provide the necessary components to make lentiviral particles.||Stable, tunable expression of Cas9 and/or gRNA in a wide variety of mammalian cell lines.
 Useful for difficult to transfect cell types and can be used in vivo.
-A common choice for conducting genome-wide screens using CRISPR/Cas9.|
+A common choice for conducting genome-wide screens using CRISPR.|

 |AAV transduction||Only compatible with SaCas9 (packaging limit ~4.5kb).
 CRISPR elements are inserted into an AAV transfer vector and used to generate AAV particles.||Transient or stable expression of SaCas9 and/or gRNA.
 Infects dividing and non-dividing cells.
 AAV is least toxic method for in vivo viral delivery.|

-|Cas9 mRNA and gRNA||Plasmids containing gRNA and Cas9 are used in in vitro transcription reactions to generate mature Cas9 mRNA and gRNA, then delivered to target cells (e.g. microinjection or electroporation).||Transient expression of CRISPR components, expression decreases as RNA is degraded within the cell.
+|Cas9 mRNA and gRNA||Plasmids containing gRNA and Cas9 are used in in vitro transcription reactions to generate mature Cas9 mRNA and gRNA.
+RNA is delivered to target cells using microinjection or electroporation.||Transient expression of CRISPR components, expression decreases as RNA is degraded within the cell.
 Can be used for generating transgenic embryos.|

-|Cas9-gRNA riboprotein complexes||Purified Cas9 protein and in vitro transcribed gRNA are combined to form a Cas9-gRNA complex and delivered to cells using cationic lipids.||Transient expression of CRISPR components, expression decreases as gRNA and Cas9 protein are degraded within the cell.|
+|Cas9-gRNA ribonucleoprotein complexes||Purified Cas9 protein and in vitro transcribed gRNA are combined to form a Cas9-gRNA complex and delivered to cells using cationic lipids.||Transient expression of CRISPR components, expression decreases as gRNA and Cas9 protein are degraded within the cell.|

-This table is not inclusive of all methods, nor are these methods limited exclusively to in vitro cell culture.
+These tables are not inclusive of all methods, nor are these methods limited exclusively to in vitro cell culture.
 The user should review the current literature about their preferred model.